Specialized agent logs

 Set a specialized agent execution as an Output Eval

-You can set a specific specialized agent execution as a preferred output that Opal can use to evaluate its responses against.
-The preferred output is used to create an Evaluation Score.
-You can add up to five preferred outputs and you should add at least three diverse outputs.
-See Add Output Evals for more information.
+Set a specific specialized agent execution as a preferred output for Opal to evaluate its responses against.
+Opal uses the preferred output to create an Evaluation Score.
+Add up to five preferred outputs.
+Include at least three diverse outputs for the best results.

 1. Follow the steps in the Access your agents section.